Actuarial Science Major in Pennsylvania

 In addition, students earn Validation by Education Experience credit for corporate finance (BA 325), micro and macroeconomics (ECON 101 and 102), and applied statistical methods (MA 252).

 A unique aspect of our program is the addition of two courses that feature Microsoft Excel, which is a tool heavily used by practicing actuaries.
-The first course (MA 262) is taken in the spring of the first year to familiarize students with Excel and with the financial instruments that are studied in greater depth during the sophomore year in MA 255 and 256.
+The first course (MA 262) is taken in the spring of the first year to familiarize students with Excel and with the financial instruments that are studied in greater depth during the sophomore year in MA 255.
 The second Excel course (MA 463) is designed for seniors about to enter full time employment, and it covers more advanced financial material, as well as programming in Visual Basic and making database queries.
 If you want to know more about the courses you’ll take as an actuarial science major, take a look at our Actuarial Science major requirements.